 Ribbon screens prospective suppliers for criminal conduct—such as slavery and human trafficking—using World-Check Intelligence, a risk intelligence data base.
 The Company will screen a current supplier using World-Check Intelligence if it reasonably believes that the supplier is in violation of applicable law.
 Ribbon will reject a prospective or current supplier if it cannot meet Ribbon’s corporate social responsibility requirements and/or has been officially sanctioned for human trafficking or slavery violations; provided that, Ribbon will consider engaging with, or continuing to engage with, a supplier that has been convicted of slavery and human trafficking if the supplier can demonstrate to the satisfaction of Ribbon’s supply chain leadership that it has engaged in effective remediation efforts to address the concerns.

-All North America Ribbon employees are subject to an extensive criminal background check during the hiring phase as a condition of employment with the Company.
+To the extent legally permissible, all Ribbon employees are subject to an extensive criminal background check during the hiring phase as a condition of employment with the Company.
 Current employees may be subject to a criminal background check during the employment relationship should circumstances so require.
-Ribbon uses a third-party background check provider to run its employee background checks.
+Ribbon uses third-party background check providers to run its employee background checks.
 Subject to applicable law, Ribbon will not confirm or continue employment of an individual who has been convicted for crimes related to slavery and human trafficking.
 Ribbon has Human Resources personnel and/or senior managers onsite at the majority of its Ribbon locations with a relatively high employee population.
 The Company believes that the onsite physical presence of its Human Resources and senior personnel serves to combat slavery and human trafficking among employees and contractors who work in Ribbon facilities.

-Ribbon conducts regular audits of its contract manufacturers through on-site visits, review of third party audit results, and confirmation that suppliers adhere to the principles of the RBA.
+Ribbon conducts audits of its contract manufacturers through virtual audits and on-site visits.
+Also, Ribbon conducts Quarterly Business Reviews of performance and confirmation that suppliers adhere to the principles of the RBA.